Presenting Biblical research into the Biblical flood, Noah's flood, including scientific evidences and Biblical Hebrew and Biblical Greek meanings.

-A second proposed possibility which would be consistent with the Algonquin Indian legend is the impact of an ice comet.
-Information indicates that they may consist of a large percentage of water with estimates at from 25 to 60 percent.
+More reasonable and what would be consistent with the Algonquin Indian legend is the impact of an ice comet (dirty snowball).
 The planet Pluto, (there's been much discussion lately as to whether it is indeed a true planet), has been estimated by one source to be up to 80% water.
 Many believe that Pluto and its rather large moon Charon are Kuiper Belt objects and that there are many other items nearing their size located in the belt.

 To greatly increase the amount of water on the earth would require a rather large size object since the earth presently has approximately 340 x 10*6 cubic miles of water.
 A Pluto-type ice sphere of 320 miles in diameter would increase the water on the earth by about 5 percent.
 Pluto itself is 1450 miles in diameter.
 One comet that recently visited our skies was about 25 miles wide.
 It would be hard to imagine the catastrophic destruction that the impact of a 320-mile wide ice comet would cause to planet Earth.

-More reasonable would seem to be a swarm of small ice comets over a few days time period.
-Quite possibly the Earth in its orbit could enter a band of small ice comets which shower the Earth with a considerable amount of water in a few days time period.
-Or also there is the possibility of the Earth orbit encountering the remains of a large comet that was broken up by impacts or encounters with the outer planets or their gravitational forces, or as will be shown below, a comet broken up by the heating effects of our Sun.
+More reasonable would be the Earth orbit encountering the remains of a large comet that was broken up by impacts or encounters with the outer planets or their gravitational forces, or as will be shown below, a comet broken up by the heating effects of our Sun.
 Theoretically the larger outer planets such as Jupiter and Saturn work like sweepers to clean up a lot of the space trash before it comes into the neighborhood of our lesser planet Earth.
 For example the comet Shoemaker-Levy 9 impacted Jupiter over a period of 7 days (July 16 - July 22, 1994) with 20+ observable fragments.